Canon G7 X Mark II vs Panasonic TZ95

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G7 X Mark II and Panasonic Lumix DC-TZ95 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the G7X Mark II and the TZ95 are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the TZ95 followed on from the Panasonic TZ90.
+The TZ95 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the G7X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G7 X Mark II and the Panasonic TZ95?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.